As a developing country, Nigeria is at the crossroads of indigenous and foreign cultures.

 When we were colonized, the British called Ogogoro an illicit drink so they can sell and promote their own gin.

 We were also so eager to throw away our naturally made and highly medicinal Alcoholic Beverages (Oti)

 - British have Gin

 - Scots are known for Scotch Vodka

-- The Caribbeans of West Indies part of North Americans are proud of Rum
+- The Caribbeans of the West Indies part of North America are proud of Rum

 Generically, the Yoruba refer to alcoholic beverages as “Oti” long before we were colonized.